 HealthScout AI Analysis

-Goal: To determine whether zanzalintinib improves progression-free survival compared with everolimus in patients with previously treated, unresectable, locally advanced or metastatic neuroendocrine tumors (NETs).
+Goal: Evaluate whether zanzalintinib improves clinical outcomes versus everolimus in previously treated, unresectable, locally advanced or metastatic well-differentiated neuroendocrine tumors (NETs).

-Patients: Adults with histologically confirmed, well-differentiated (Grade 1–3) pancreatic or extra-pancreatic NETs that are unresectable or metastatic, with radiographic progression by RECIST 1.1 within 12 months and measurable disease.
-Key exclusions include neuroendocrine carcinomas (e.g., small cell), medullary thyroid cancer, pheochromocytoma, paraganglioma, Merkel cell carcinoma, MiNEN, and prior exposure to VEGFR-targeting TKIs or mTOR inhibitors.
-Recent chemotherapy, liver-directed/ablative therapy, radionuclide therapy, or recent radiation within protocol-defined windows are not allowed.
+Patients: Adults with histologically confirmed, well-differentiated Grade 1–3 NETs of pancreatic or extra-pancreatic origin that are unresectable or metastatic, with measurable disease and radiographic progression by RECIST 1.1 within 12 months.
+Prior therapies are allowed per tumor site and functionality, but prior VEGFR-targeting TKIs or mTOR inhibitors are excluded.
+Key exclusions include neuroendocrine carcinomas, medullary thyroid cancer, pheochromocytoma, paraganglioma, Merkel cell carcinoma, MiNEN, and recent chemo, liver-directed or ablative therapies, radionuclide therapy, or recent radiation within protocol-defined windows.

-Treatments: Zanzalintinib oral tablets once daily, up to 14 months.
-Zanzalintinib (XL092) is an investigational oral multi-kinase inhibitor targeting VEGFR2, MET, and TAM kinases (TYRO3, AXL, MER), inhibiting tumor angiogenesis, growth, and immunosuppressive signaling; it has a 16–22 hour half-life supporting once-daily dosing.
-Early-phase data in heavily pretreated clear cell renal cell carcinoma showed an objective response rate around 38% and median PFS of approximately 9 months, with manageable class-consistent toxicities such as diarrhea, hypertension, asthenia, decreased appetite, and proteinuria.
-Everolimus oral tablets once daily, up to 14 months, serve as an active comparator standard option in advanced NETs via mTOR pathway inhibition.
+Treatments: Zanzalintinib oral tablets once daily.
+Zanzalintinib (XL092) is an investigational multi-targeted tyrosine kinase inhibitor that inhibits VEGFR2, MET, and TAM kinases (TYRO3, AXL, MER) at low-nanomolar potency, aiming to disrupt angiogenesis, tumor growth, and immune-suppressive signaling in the tumor microenvironment.
+It has a half-life of roughly 16–22 hours supporting once-daily dosing.
+Early Phase 1 data in heavily pretreated clear cell renal cell carcinoma showed an objective response rate of about 38% and disease control rate of 88%, with common toxicities including diarrhea, hypertension, asthenia, decreased appetite, and proteinuria; grade 3 adverse events occurred in roughly 44% without reported grade 4–5 events in that cohort.
+Everolimus oral tablets once daily as the active comparator; everolimus is an mTOR inhibitor with established activity and approvals in certain advanced NETs.

 Eligibility More information